patternfly/patternfly-react/packages/react-core/src/components/Banner/examples/Banner.md

 ### Status

-When a banner is used to convey status, it is advised to pass in an icon inside the banner to convey the status in a way besides just color.
+When a banner is used to convey status it should be styled using the `status` prop.
+Additionally, it is advised to pass an icon inside the banner to convey the status in a way besides just color.

 The `screenReaderText` prop should also be passed in to convey the status/severity of the banner to users of certain assistive technologies such as screen readers.

 In the following example, a flex layout is used inside the banner content to show one possible way to create spacing between the icons and banner text.